 The Beginning of Confusion

-Barna Research discovered that only 6% of Christians in the US believe that the Bible is the inerrant and inspired Word of God.
-If there are 100 people in your church next Sunday, chances are 94 of them hold beliefs that came from somewhere other than God.
+Barna Research discovered that only a small fraction of Christians in the US believe that the Bible is the inerrant and inspired Word of God.
+If there are 100 people in your church next Sunday, chances are most of them hold beliefs that came from somewhere other than God.

-When you talk about the Bible, the written word of God, you must clarify which Bible you mean: the Protestant, the Catholic, the Hebrew, or one of the more creative translations or paraphrased books labeled “bible.”
+When you talk about the Bible today, the written word of God, you must clarify which Bible you mean: the Protestant, the Catholic, the Hebrew, or one of the more creative translations or paraphrased books labeled “bible.”

 Bible scholarship is simply that—the study of a book titled The Bible.
 Every academic who studies the words printed in the book is free to teach whatever opinion he or she draws from the exercise.
 The best, brightest, and most credentialed academics across twenty centuries don’t agree on what the Bible says.